vcl/ng-vcl/src/components/layer/README.md

 The `LayerService` can be used to open a Layer without having an actual reference.
 The layer must have a name to use it with the Service.
-Warning: this only works when the layer is actually rendered on the page.
+_This only works when the layer template is actually rendered on the page_

 ```js